Markers

 Start with comfort and useful colors.
 A huge set can be fun, but it can also make choosing colors harder.
 For cozy coloring, you will often use warm browns, skin tones, dusty pinks, sage greens, greys, honey yellows and muted blues more than neon colors.

 Also check the tip.
-Brush tips are comfortable for rounded areas and soft strokes.
+Brush tips are comfortable for rounded areas and light strokes.
 Chisel tips can fill larger zones quickly.
 Fine tips can help for small details, but they are not always as smooth for coloring large areas.

 Markers to consider first